internetguru/flow/README.md

 : Parse or invalid option error.

 3
-: Git model is not conform with gf (conform may help).
+: Git model is not conform with **omgf**.

 4
-: Git status is not empty (force may help).
+: Git status is not empty.

 5
-: Git conflict occured (git status may help).
+: Git conflict occurred.

 # SEE ALSO